 Higher Temperatures

-Oxygen sensors get exposed to lots of exhaust gas, and higher exhaust temperatures can affect the oxygen sensor badly.
-It will reduce the life span of the sensor greatly.
-So, you might get a bad oxygen sensor at only 15,000 miles.
+Oxygen sensors get exposed to lots of exhaust gas, and higher exhaust temperatures can affect an oxygen sensor badly.

 Bad Maintenance